Domestic 2030・2050 Environmental Vision / Medium-term Sustainability Plan

 • There will be no serious regulatory breaches.

-• Focus on the following themes to strengthen compliance at group companies.
+• Focus on the following themes to enhance group-wide compliance.

 • *1 Unless otherwise stated, descriptions under these items target iron and steel products business that would have the greatest impact on Yamato Kogyo Group.